-The abovementioned standards and interpretations that are applicable for annual periods beginning on or after January 1, 2022, have no material impact on the Company and subsidiaries.
+The abovementioned standards and interpretations that are released by IASB and applicable for annual periods beginning on or after January 1, 2023 by FCS of ROC, have no material impact on the Company and subsidiaries.

 3. Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Company and subsidiaries as at the end of the reporting period are listed below